Linear structures in the set of non-norm-attaining operators on Banach spaces: The Set of Non-Norm-Attaining Operators

 \textbf{Acknowledgements}.
-This work was partially done at University of Valencia (UV) during a stay of Daniel L. Rodríguez-Vidanes, who thanks the support provided by the Department of Mathematical Analysis within the Faculty of Mathematical Sciences at UV.
+This work was partially carried out at the University of Valencia during a research stay of Daniel L. Rodríguez-Vidanes, who acknowledges the support provided by the Department of Mathematical Analysis of the Faculty of Mathematical Sciences at the University of Valencia.
+The authors would like to thank Helena Del R\'io for several fruitful conversations on the topic of this manuscript.

-\textbf{Funding information}: Sheldon Dantas was supported by the Spanish AEI Project PID2019 - 106529GB - I00 / AEI / 10.13039/501100011033, and also by Generalitat Valenciana project CIGE/2022/97.
-Sheldon Dantas and Javier Falcó were supported by grant PID2021-122126NB-C33 funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”.
-Mingu Jung was supported by a KIAS Individual Grant (MG086601) at Korea Institute for Advanced Study.
+\textbf{Funding information}: Sheldon Dantas and Javier Falcó were both supported by grant PID2021-122126NB-C33 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU.
+Sheldon Dantas was also supported by Grant PID2021-122126NB-C31 funded by MICIU/AEI/10.13039/501100011031 and by ERDF/EU.
+Mingu Jung was supported by a KIAS Individual Grant (MG086601), by June E Huh Center for Mathematical Challenges (HP086601) at Korea Institute for Advanced Study, and by the research fund of Hanyang University (HY-202500000003346).
 Daniel L. Rodríguez-Vidanes was supported by Grant PGC2018-097286-B-I00 and by the Spanish Ministry of Science, Innovation and Universities and the European Social Fund through a “Contrato Predoctoral para la Formación de Doctores, 2019” (PRE2019-089135).